YashvanthSankar/igniters-genai-submission/README.md

 > My submission for GEN AI Hackathon in Igniters Series organized by Technical Affairs IIITDM Kancheepuram

+> **Update:** 🏆 Won 1st prize in the Generative AI Hackathon as part of the Igniters Hackathon Series organized by Technical Affairs, IIITDM Kancheepuram.

 A complete transformation of a broken static web project into a modern, production-ready ecommerce platform using **React**, **Tailwind CSS**, **Node.js**, and **AI-powered features**.

 ## Hackathon Overview